hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > The like will never more be seen, rely;
 >
-> For he, like dirty Dick, does all excel,
+> For he, like dirty Dick[^81], does all excel,

->
+[^81]: "Dirty Dick" was the name bestowed on an eccentric character, wire some years ago, kept a warehouse for ironmongery, &c. in Leadenhall-street.

 > Nor shall we ever see his parallel.
 >
-> On some established room that bears a name,
+> On some established room that bears a name[^82],
 >
 > Some teachers do completely hinge their fame.

->
+[^82]: Not only have some modern teachers abridged and altered their names, as alluded to in page 10, to make the same as those of established masters; but some have been even induced to become teachers only from the accidental circumstance of their names being the same, hoping thereby to profit, on account of the established fame of others.

 > Some have become professors in the town,
 >
-> Because they'd names like teachers of renown,
+> Because they'd names like teachers of renown[^83],

->
+[^83]: Some whose names happen to be the same as the professors of certain celebrated rooms, have endeavoured to identify themselves therewith in public opinion, and induce the public to come to them whom they never have been accused of undeceiving.

-> They're like those authors (named by Hogg and Co.)
+> They're like those authors (named by Hogg and Co.[^84])
 >
 > Whose name is all the public of them know,

->
+[^84]: Hogg and Co. were publishers of books in weekly numbers, which, though generally the worst works of the kind, were always announced in the most pompous manner as by an author of some established name.

 > Who learn a little dancing just to say
 >
 > They're dancing masters and their name display;